Thor-DraperJr/Thor-DraperJr.github.io/README.md

 - Cybersecurity Instructor with Trilogy Education
 - Sales Consultant

 I know, it sounds like a lot but I'm sure the list is going to grow.
+If you'd like to look at my resume [here's a link!](https://docs.google.com/document/d/1fVRo5wngTWiR01oggedOsMEI-hbYYwAFX4POfL_GSTQ/edit?usp=sharing)

 ### My story